Fullmetal Alchemist: Brotherhood: Spin-off film

 Following the final episode of Brotherhood, a new film was announced.
-A teaser trailer began streaming in November 2010 on the Fullmetal Alchemist: Brotherhood official site, confirming that a movie entitled Fullmetal Alchemist: The Sacred Star of Milos would open throughout Japan in July 2011.
-It was directed by Kazuya Murata and scripted by Yūichi Shinpo.
+Titled Fullmetal Alchemist: The Sacred Star of Milos, the film was directed by Kazuya Murata and written by Yūichi Shinpo and premiered in Japanese theaters on July 2, 2011.
 The film follows the Elrics' attempts to capture a criminal in another country.
-Funimation licensed the film and released it in selected theaters in the United States in January 2012, and on DVD and Blu-ray on April 24, 2012.
+Funimation licensed the film and released it in selected theaters in the United States in January 2012, and on DVD and Blu-ray on April 24 of that same year.